-Please click on the “More” tab below for instructions on submitting a manuscript to the journal.
+For instructions on submitting a manuscript to the journal, please click on the “More” tab below.
 You will be prompted to sign into your Submittable account when you click on the "Submit" button below.
 If you do not have a Submittable account, you will be prompted to create one.
 Submittable accounts are free and easy to set up.

 Welcome to the Journal of the Civil War Era!

 Manuscripts: Submissions should be double spaced and not exceed 10,000 to 11,000 words, including notes (please use end notes to conform with the journal's style).
 The Journal of the Civil War Era prefers submissions written according to The Chicago Manual of Style.
 For style particular to the University of North Carolina Press, please see STET: A Handbook for Authors.
 The manuscript should contain nothing that identifies the author.
 Follow this link for easy instructions in removing your personal identifying information from your Microsoft Word file.